FourThievesVinegar/solderless-microlab/docs/assembly.md

 **Temperature Control Units**
 The Temperature Control Units contain (a) the heating element used to raise the temperature in the Reactor Core and (b) an ice bath used to cool the Reactor Core.
 These act as (a) a thermal source and (b) a thermal sink for closed-loop circulation systems using copper heat exchangers.
 The heating element is activated using an off-the-shelf switchable plug controlled by the Control Unit.

+### Tools required

+- Small screwdrivers for M3 screws, USB mount screws, and screw terminals
+- Wire cutters and strippers
+- Needle-nosed pliers
+- Flush cutters (optional but recommended)
+- Small hex bits to tighten set screws on the sirring shaft coupler.
+- Possibly required: power drill and 1/8" bit for drilling out holes
+- Possibly required: hacksaw or bolt cutters to cut the mixing paddle shaft.

 ### Safety

 #### Chemistry